R3D2 [Northrop Grumman]

 R3D2 will monitor antenna deployment dynamics, survivability and radio frequency (RF) characteristics of a membrane antenna in low-Earth orbit.
 The antenna could enable multiple missions that currently require large satellites, to include high data rate communications to disadvantaged users on the ground.
 A successful demonstration also will help prove out a smaller, faster-to-launch and lower cost capability, allowing the Department of Defense, as well as other users, to make the most of the new commercial market for small, inexpensive launch vehicles.
 Satellite design, development, and launch took approximately 18 months.

-The launch will take place on a Rocket Lab USA Electron KS rocket from the company's launch complex on the Mahia Peninsula of New Zealand in February 2019.
+The launch took place on a Rocket Lab USA Electron KS rocket from the company's launch complex on the Mahia Peninsula of New Zealand on 28 March 2019.

 |Type / Application:||Technology|